-The Improving Transitions for Young People Fund is Together for Short Lives’ ground-breaking funding programme, seeking to address the cliff edge in care experienced by young adults in their transition from children’s to adult services.
+The Improving Transitions for Young People Fund is Together for Short Lives’ ground-breaking programme, seeking to address the cliff edge in care experienced by young adults in their transition from children’s to adult services.

 What does the fund do?